Image from Canva

-Second VA loans are available to service members with foreclosures or short sales in their history, but certain rules apply to encourage you to either rent and wait or pursue an alternative loan product.
+Second VA loans are available to servicemembers with foreclosures or short sales in their history, but certain rules apply to encourage you to either rent and wait or pursue an alternative loan product.

-For a Chapter 13 bankruptcy—a bankruptcy involving the readjustment of debt amounts for an individual debtor—only a one year wait period exists.
+For a Chapter 13 bankruptcy, a bankruptcy involving the readjustment of debt amounts for an individual debtor, only a one-year wait period exists.
 This is great news for those who experienced financial difficulties as a result of depreciated house prices or unemployment, as it provides an opportunity for those individuals to re-enter the housing market after they have had a chance to work to restore their credit and financial situation.

 What Are the Advantages of a Second VA Loan?

-The greatest advantages of the second VA loan include a small or no down payment, limited loan fees, a non-existent property mortgage insurance, and lower credit score requirements than conventional loans.
+The greatest advantages of the second VA loan include a small or no down payment, limited loan fees, non-existent property mortgage insurance, and lower credit score requirements than conventional loans.
 With the latter, servicers can generally assist prospective borrowers with a credit score of 620, whereas conventional loan products typically require a 680 or above.

-Further, in the event that a borrower uses a VA loan to build a new house, the VA requires the builder to provide a full one-year warranty that initiates on the date of closing on the property, which can help bring great peace of mind to a buyer.
+If a borrower uses a VA loan to build a new house, the VA requires the builder to provide a full one-year warranty that initiates on the date of closing on the property, which can help bring great peace of mind to a buyer.

 While the first VA loan serves as a core product for many lenders, the second VA loan remains much more of an enigma.
 Many servicers, including those belonging to large banks and credit unions that remain popular with military families, simply do not have the experience or resources available to discuss the option of a second VA loan.

-- A borrower may only qualify for a second VA loan for a primary residence; the loan may not be used for either a second home or an investment property.
+- A borrower may only qualify for a second VA loan for a primary residence; the loan may not be used for a second home or an investment property.

-- The home must be a single family home, though condominiums regularly qualify.
+- The home must be a single-family home, though condominiums regularly qualify.

 - The VA funding fee serves as another disadvantage of a second VA loan.
-In 2017, regular duty service members with zero down payment incur a 3.3% funding fee.
-This fee could change if there is a documented service related disability.

-Taking on a second VA loan requires an in-depth process and the right professional to guide the transaction, but service members have a unique opportunity to use their entitlements to the full capacity for future investments in real estate.
+Taking on a second VA loan requires an in-depth process and the right professional to guide the transaction, but servicemembers have a unique opportunity to use their entitlements to the full capacity for future investments in real estate.